OTFlorian/PF-UK-Thesis-Word-Template/README.md

 ### General

 There are several drop-down lists that you should deal with:
+1. Author
-1. Author (this will also change the Author field in the doc info)
+    - This will also change the Author field in the doc info.
-2. Název práce (this will also change the Title field in the doc info)
+2. Název práce
+    - This will also change the Title field in the doc info.
-3. Podnázev práce (if there is any)
+3. Podnázev práce
+    - If there is any.
 4. Rigorózní/diplomová/disertační práce
 5. Pověřený akademický pracovník/Vedoucí diplomové práce/Školitel
     - Master's: Vedoucí diplomové práce